 TDG – TRANSPORTATION DANGEROUS GOODS TRAINING COURSE

 This TDG safety course explains the current Transportation of Dangerous Goods Act and Regulations, the related classifications and identifications, proper markings and labeling, necessary documentation and shipping details, segregation and compatibility groups, exceptions and exemptions and overall general safety.
 This course is designed for individuals involved in the transportation, shipping and receiving of dangerous goods in Canada.
-We issue separate certificates for driver, supervisor or dock worker for specific portions of the Act and its regulations, for the purpose of compliance and safety and how they relate to Transportation of Dangerous Goods.
+We issue separate certificates for driver, supervisor or dock worker for specific portions of the Act and its regulations, for the purpose of compliance and safety.

-Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, London, Kitchener, Waterloo, Cambridge and Barrie.
+Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, Kitchener, Waterloo, Cambridge.